undomained/teds/doc/contributing.rst

 * Do not use an empty class for the purpose of amending it across functions.
 Use a dictionary or, better, inherit from an existing class.
 * Try not to commit commented out code.
 If it's work in progress, just skip over that part of the code when committing (``git add --patch``) and come back later.
 * Do not commit things like TODO lists unless you are convinced they are informative for everybody.
-* Group imports as follows: standard system libraries followed by local libraries.
+* Group imports as follows: standard system libraries followed by third party libraries followed by local libraries.
 Separate the groups by blank lines.
 Within a group, sort the imports alphabetically.
 This also means that ``from ...`` should come before ``import ...``.
 Do not import multiple things on one line.

 Type hints